Grade Diffuse B-Cell Lymphomas: Small Lymphocytic and Others

 common and the prototypical type is small lymphocytic lymphoma

 (SLL).
 When this disease presents primarily with blood and bone marrow involvement, it has another another name: chronic lymphocytic leukemia (CLL).
-The other types discussed here include lymphoplasmacytic lymphoma and various types of marginal zone lymphomas including lymphomas of mucosa-associated lymphoid tissue.
+The other types discussed here include lymphoplasmacytic lymphoma and various types of marginal zone lymphomas including lymphoma of mucosa-associated lymphoid tissue, nodal marginal zone lymphoma, and splenic marginal zone lymphoma.
 Besides these diffuse processes, additional low grade B-cell lymphomas with follicular differentiation are discussed in a subsequent section.

 Taken as a whole, low grade lymphomas (diffuse and follicular, B-cell and T-cell) make up from 20-45% of lymphomas and have a median survival of 5 years or more.
 Patients are often left untreated until morbidity occurs.
 While combination chemotherapy usually secures a complete or partial response, the relapse rate is 10-15% per year thereafter.

 Small lymphocytic lymphoma (SLL) (image) is almost identical to chronic lymphocytic leukemia (CLL) both morphologically and clinically.
 A somewhat arbitrary distinction is drawn between them based on the relative degree of marrow and nodal involvement and the numbers of circulating lymphoma cells.
-The normal counterpart of this lymphoma is a small subset of resting lymphocytes that are antigen-naive.
+The normal counterpart of this lymphoma is a small subset of resting lymphocytes that in some cases are antigen-naive and in others not.

 As a lymphoma, SLL acounts for about 4% of non-Hodgkin's lymphoma.
 As a leukemia, CLL accounts for about 30% of adult leukemias in Western countries.
 In SLL the patients are elderly (median age 60 years) and usually present with diffuse lymphadenopathy and some degree of marrow and peripheral blood involvement (Stage IV disease).
 Mild to moderate splenomegaly is common.
 Constitutional ("B") symptoms are seen in 15%.
 Many patients have decreased normal antibodies (hypogammaglobulinemia) leading to infections.
 Patients may also have anemia or thrombocytopenia from marrow infiltration or more rarely from immune hemolysis.
 With the most sensitive techniques, a monoclonal serum immunoglobulin (M-component) can be identified in almost half the cases.